kaalam/document.source/jazz_reference/pages/docker/docker_jazz_a_la_carte.md

 After killing all existing Jekyll instances that may be running, this script serves up a PDF friendly version of the docs (in HTML format) at the destination specified in the configuration file.

-Each of your configuration files needs to have a destination like this: `../doc_outputs/mydoc/adtruth-java`.
-That is, the project should build in the doc_outputs folder, in a subfolder that matches the project name.

 The purpose of this script is to make a version of the HTML output that is friendly to the Prince XML PDF generator.
 This version of the output strips out the sidebar, topnav, and other components to just render a bare-bones HTML representation of the content.

 Customize the script with your own PDF configuration file names.